carbon-language/carbon-lang/docs/design/generics/details.md

 The result of applying a `where` operator to a type-of-type is another type-of-type.
 Note that this expands the kinds of requirements that type-of-types can have from just interface requirements to also include the various kinds of constraints discussed later in this section.
+In addition, it can introduce relationships between different type variables, such as that a member of one is equal to the member of another.

 **Comparison to other languages:** Both Swift and Rust use `where` clauses on declarations instead of in the expression syntax.
 These happen after the type